Connor Walsh (character): Relationship

 In "Who's Dead?", Oliver tries to apologize to Connor on multiple occasions but Connor blows him off each time.
 At a party sponsored by Annalise after the entire class cleared their midterms, Connor gets drunk and Oliver worries about him, reminding him about his drug problem.
-Connor, in his drunken state, confesses that he lied about being an addict and that he wasn't high that night (when Sam was murdered) but was traumatized.
+Connor, in his drunken state, confesses that he lied about being an addict and that he was not high that night (when Sam was murdered) but was traumatized.
 Later, Oliver does his own research and correctly guesses that the Keating 5 had something to do with Sam's murder.
 After Annalise's house burns down and Connor is unreachable, Oliver fears the worst but is relieved when Connor shows up at the hospital.
 In the later episodes, it's shown that Connor was at the house before it burned down and that he had seen, tried to revive Wes but failed.
 When everyone suspects Connor of lying, Oliver defends him and stands by him.
-Oliver, now aware of all the murders, tries to be understanding of how Connor handled everything alone while he can't bring himself to go by his usual way.
-Connor admits this is why he didn't tell him anything and that he could still go to the police, make everything stop.
+Oliver, now aware of all the murders, tries to be understanding of how Connor handled everything alone while he cannot bring himself to go by his usual way.
+Connor admits this is why he did not tell him anything and that he could still go to the police, make everything stop.
 In the final episode, "Wes", after Connor is kidnapped and later freed from Denver by Annalise, Oliver proposes to Connor asking to marry him and "make a million babies".

-In the beginning of the season four, Oliver hasn't gotten an answer to the proposal.
+In the beginning of the season four, Oliver has not gotten an answer to the proposal.
 Then Connor tells him that he wants to get married but not because Oliver is afraid that Connor is going to jail or someone is going to kill them.
-In "Nobody Roots for Goliath" Connor told Oliver that his dad told that he didn't think that Oliver would be the right guy for Connor.
+In "Nobody Roots for Goliath" Connor told Oliver that his dad told that he did not think that Oliver would be the right guy for Connor.
 Then, Connor proposes to him and says that he is happy because of Oliver.
 Then, Oliver is told he's been lying to Connor because he knows who killed Wes.
 Then, Connor goes straight to Laurel's and before Laurel opens the door, he says Oliver that he gave the ring back because he thought they were in a good place and because Oliver lied to him.
 In "Ask Him About Stella", Connor says that he wants to go to law school again and says that it would be difficult with the school and planning the wedding.
 Then Asher asks " Did you just... ?".
 Which Connor replies " What do you say?
 You still want to marry me, Oli?" and Oliver says "You're the one that called if off" and Connor's answer to that "Well, it's called back on."